chinapedia/wikipedia.abstract.en/Page/Renewable_energy.md

 Developing countries

-Solar-Panel-Cooker-in-front-of-hut.jpgs use sunlight as energy source for outdoor cooking]]
+s use sunlight as energy source for outdoor cooking]]

 Renewable energy technology has sometimes been seen as a costly luxury item by critics, and affordable only in the affluent developed world.
 This erroneous view has persisted for many years, however between 2016 and 2017, investments in renewable energy were higher in developing countries than in devloped countries, with China leading global investment with a record 126.6 billion dollars.
 Many Latin American and African countries increased their investments significantly as well.[151]
 Renewable energy can be particularly suitable for developing countries.
 In rural and remote areas, transmission and distribution of energy generated from fossil fuels can be difficult and expensive.
 Producing renewable energy locally can offer a viable alternative.[152]